BlockchainCommons/developer-web-site/_pages/tech/identity/ssi.md

 serf.
 You don't control the persona that you create online, and it could be taken from you in a moment.
-All your social networking, all your reputation building, and all your permissions on systems, in repos, and in community could be gone in an instant.
+All your social networking, all your reputation building, and all your permissions on systems, in repos, and in communities could be gone in an instant.
 This matters, because the digital world is becoming the public square of the 21st century.
 If it's taken from you, many opportunities are snatched away as well.